CK Travels

 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-Bright lights, big city – reminiscent of Shinjuku in Japan but retaining its own Taiwanese identity, Ximending is the cultural heart and soul of Taipei’s Wanhua District.
+Bright lights, big city – Ximending is the cultural heart and soul of Taipei’s Wanhua District, reminiscent of Shibuya in Japan but retaining its own Taiwanese identity.

 There are many things to do in Ximending at all hours of the day (Taipei truly is a 24 hour city).
 Ximending is a weird and wonderful world of entertainment, shopping and food – a true Taipei treat (and the first pedestrianised area ever created in Taipei).